chilly24/ExpressLRS/PCB/2400MHz/TX_SX1280/README.md

 <img src="img/1.jpg" width="30%"> <img src="img/2.jpg" width="30%"> <img src="img/3.jpg" width="30%"> <img src="img/5.jpg" width="30%"> <img src="img/6.jpg" width="30%">
 <img src="img/7.jpg" width="30%"> <img src="img/8.jpg" width="30%">
+### Flash:
+- connect the micro usb port with an USB cable to the computer
+- check if the correct COMPORT is selected
+- connect the antenna to the E28 module and press the BOOT and EN Button when the firmware is trying to be flashed, otherwise you get an upload error